Skip to main content

 • Green or black streaks are usually algae growing on rough scale.

-These stains are more than cosmetic — they show that the tile’s protective glaze is compromised.
-Once staining sets in, even strong chemicals may not lift it without first removing the underlying scale.
+Once staining sets in, even strong chemicals may not lift it without first cleaning the underlying scale.

-If scrubbing and scale removers don’t make a difference anymore, it means the deposits have hardened beyond what home methods can handle.
+If scrubbing and scale removers don’t make a difference anymore, it means the deposits have hardened beyond what DIY methods can handle.

-Trying to chip or scrape them off yourself can crack the tile or scratch off its protective glaze.
+Trying to chip or scrape scale off yourself can crack the tile or scratch off its protective glaze.
 At this point, professional cleaning is the safest and most effective solution.
-Services like Bullfrog Pool Tile Cleaning use eco-friendly blasting methods that remove scale and stains without damaging the tile or grout beneath them.
+Services like Bullfrog Pool Tile Cleaning use eco-friendly blasting methods that remove scale and stains without damaging the tile, grout, or glaze.

 Professional removing stains from dirty swimming pool tile